Departures from May to October 2020

 After breakfast we disembark from the MS Adriatic Sun and return to the airport at the appropriate time.

 The price of this holiday is per person, based on two people sharing a double or twin cabin.
-The price includes return flights to Split, all transfers, breakfast, five lunches, three dinners and captain’s dinner, tours and visits as per the itinerary and port taxes.
 Cabins for sole occupancy are subject to availability at the stated supplement.
+The price includes:

 In the event of unsatisfactory weather conditions the MS Adriatic Sun reserves the right to alter or reschedule the itinerary.

 Due to the size of the yacht, there is no lift between decks; therefore a reasonable degree of mobility is required to negotiate the stairs and overall design.

 We want to ensure you make the correct choice before you book your holiday with us.
 If you have any concerns regarding the suitability of the holiday due to reduced mobility we would encourage you to call us to discuss these concerns.
 General information on mobility in connection with our tours can be found here.